dpc/rust-bitcoin-indexer/README.md

 **This one is very important!!!**

 Indexing from scratch will dump huge amounts of data into the DB.
-If you don't want to wait for the initial indexing days or weeks, you should carefully review this section.
+If you don't want to wait for the initial indexing to complete for days or weeks, you should carefully review this section.

 On software level `pg.rs` already implements the following optimizations: